In 2015 Ikea’s Bekant series sit/stand desk came to Canada.

 I wrote a scraper that polled Ikea’s website for stock at my local store, and picked one up as soon as they were available.
 The desk worked fine, but the controller was very basic and didn’t have height presets, so I decided to make my own.

-I assumed the Ikea legs had some sort of sync unit and limit switches within them, and that I could just short the three-conductor controller wire in order to make the desk go up or down.
+I assumed the Ikea legs had some sort of sync unit and limit switches within them, and that I could just either side of the three-conductor controller wire in order to make the desk go up or down.
 This did not end up being the case, so I opened up the Ikea controller module and found a small PCB within it.

 To interface with this PCB as non-destructively as possible, I made a replacement for the original button’s ribbon wire out of plastic, flexible adhesive, and wires that I attached to a screw terminal.
 The screw terminal is connected to a bank of two relays for software control, and a 3.5mm headphone jack for pluggable hardware control in the event that the software isn’t working.